character-flat/shiro-app/README.md

-# The official Shiro android app
+# The un-official Shiro android app

-Another victim of F*nimations quest for making this world a worse place.
-Their service is so fucking bad that they feel threatened by an amateur app created by a teen 🤡
+The old one got dmca'd I will try and keep this only aslong as it is "legal".